n6xej/CWWatchPictures/README.md

 # CWWatchPictures
-Apple Watch program to show images from your CameraRoll on you AppleWatch Uses WatchKit
+Apple Watch program to show images from your iPhones CameraRoll on you AppleWatch

+This is my first WatchKit program and I could not find a good reference on how to show images from my phone (other than the app bundle) onto my Apple Watch.
+Since I didn't see anyone else doing anything similar, I thought
+I would share what I came up with.
+I have limited the number of images that will get loaded, but would like to know how to only load the images that are visible at the time.
+If anyonw figures it out, please let me know.

 ![ScreenShot](https://github.com/n6xej/CWWatchPictures/blob/master/iOS Simulator Screen Shot - Apple Watch.png)